Benham Park: Architecture and history

+The current house was built between 1772–1775, and designed by Henry Holland and Capability Brown, for William Craven, 6th Baron Craven.
+It was later the home of his widow, Elizabeth, and her second husband, Alexander, Margrave of Brandenburg-Ansbach.
+The building was three storeys tall, nine bays wide, in a plain neoclassical style, of stone, with a tetrastyle Ionic portico.

 The house was greatly altered in 1914; the portico at the rear of the house (facing the Great Lake) had its pediment removed and replaced by a stone balustrade.
 The roof was lowered in pitch and hidden behind a balustrade decorated at regular intervals.
-The servants quarters (on the top left hand side of the house behind the loggia) were also demolished due to poor structural condition.
+The servants' quarters (on the top left hand side of the house behind the loggia) were also demolished due to poor structural condition.
+However, the Circular Hall in the centre of the building, with its large niches and fine plasterwork, is probably as designed by Holland; it has an opening in the ceiling rising to the galleried floor above and a glazed dome.
+The principal staircase is also original.